cran-task-views/SportsAnalytics/SportsAnalytics.md

 -   `r pkg("nbapalettes")` contains color palettes inspired by NBA team jersey colors.
 -   `r pkg("sportyR")` contains functions for creating **ggplot2** representations of sports playing surfaces pursuant to rule-book specifications.
 This is particularly useful for plotting player tracking data.
 -   `r pkg("SportsTour")` provides functions for displaying tournament fixtures using knock-out and round robin methods.
--   `r pkg("SportsAnalytics")`'s goal is to provide infrastructure to perform general sports analytics.
-However, currently it appears to be incomplete and currently only contains a few data sets and functions.
 -   `r pkg("TouRnament")` consists of two functions: 1) Creating league tables based on results and 2) Creating a match schedule for a league.

 ### Sport-Specific Packages